|Guide||♦||14 Triplogs||Mine 0||0 Topics|

 Always check weather conditions before entering a canyon, you don't want to be trapped in these places during a flash flood!
 You are responsible for evaluating your own abilities and whether you are a danger to yourself or to your party.
 Ask yourself if you are really ready to attempt this canyon before committing.

-You will need a full set of normal canyoneering gear: harness, helmet, caribiner, rappeling device.
+You will need a full set of normal canyoneering gear: harness, helmet, carabiners, rappelling device.
 Add to that an optional wetsuit and at least 2x150 ft ropes.
 2x200s worked out well.
 Be prepared for keeper potholes.
 The canyon was dry after weeks of good rains other than the keeper and nonkeeper potholes.
-A wetsuit may not be necessary in summer, however if you become kept you will get very cold very quickly, so a shortie may be advisable in summer, more needed in spring or fall.
+A wetsuit may not be necessary for summer.
+However, if you become kept you will get very cold very quickly, so a shortie may be advisable in summer, more needed in spring or fall.

 First descent claimed by Joe DeSalme.
 He and Sara DeSalme asked in the canyon register that the canyon be kept secret.
 Since it has been published I think their secret's out, but they're in the book as well so...

 On a nice September afternoon, we departed from the road heading downhill ENE.
-We encountered a cliff band and headed slighty SE to bypass it and then route found our way to canyon bottom to the E. A short few hops over dead logs and through trees and brush brought us to a 15 foot drop into skanky water.
+We encountered a cliff band and headed slightly SE to bypass it and then route-found our way to canyon bottom to the E. A short few hops over dead logs and through trees and brush brought us to a 15-foot drop into skanky water.
 You can avoid this first downclimb by bypassing on canyon left.
 After going around the pool we dropped back into the bottom 50 ft downcanyon and signed into the trail register.
 We suited up here.

 After the register is a 6 foot downclimb into a deep, semi-keeper pothole.
 Since there is no rappel rigged once you're in it you're committed.
 Be prepared to deal with this first obstacle as a team, don't let it catch your group off guard!